OperatorJack/MWSE-mods/OperatorJack's Deleveler/OperatorJack's Deleveler - readme.txt

 Use a mod management tool to remove any installed files from your mod directory.

 ====Credits====
+- Thanks to RedFurryDemon for implementing the MCM configuration.
 - Thanks to Abot for his original deleveling mod, found here: https://www.nexusmods.com/morrowind/mods/45625?tab=description